wso2-incubator/unitree-go2-realtime-agent/README.md

 ## Features

-- Push-to-talk voice interaction
-- Real-time transcription and voice response
+- Real-time transcription and voice response on a Textual Interface (TUI)
 - Modular, customizable tools and persona config (see `config.py`)
-- Stylish TUI interface (Textual)
 - Uses OpenAI's streaming Realtime API
 - Easily extensible for any robot, event, or conference